Brian Lenihan Jnr: Citigroup conference call

 On 1 October 2010, Lenihan was in a telephone conference with Citigroup when due to a mistake made by Citigroup, the bank's clients were all able to be heard on the line.
-As the 200–500 investors realised within 2 minutes their lines were not muted, many began to heckle Mr. Lenihan.
+As the 200–500 investors realised within 2 minutes their lines were not muted, many began to heckle Lenihan.
 Some traders made what the Telegraph described as "chimp sounds", while another cried out "dive, dive".
 Another was heard saying "short Ireland" before adding "why not short Citi too?".
 Another investor on the line stated "this is the worst conference call ever".
 After 20 minutes, the call was restarted, with the clients now muted.

 On 2 October 2010, Lenihan denied that he was heckled, with his spokesperson stating: "A number of media organisations were on the call.
 None offered a similar analysis to the Telegraph, which was not on the call.
 At the end of the call, spreads on Irish bonds narrowed which indicated that the 200 investors on the call were reassured."

 The Department of Finance has stated that the reports were inaccurate, stating: "The Minister was not interrupted as reported by the Telegraph.
 There was no heckling – indeed, participants congratulated the Minister and the NTMA."

 EU-IMF bailout, November 2010

 As the Irish banks were unable to raise fresh capital in the bond markets on the expiry of the one-year bank guarantee (see above), in September 2010 the government needed to provide them with further billions, amounting to a budget deficit of 32% of GDP.
-This led in turn to questions about the value of Irish government bonds, and they were re-rated to AA- on 6 October.
+This led in turn to questions about the value of Irish government bonds, and they were re-rated to AA− on 6 October.
 From 21 November negotiations started with teams from the ECB and the IMF, resulting in an agreement on 28 November.

 The suddenness of the €85 billion bailout deal led to worries that Irish sovereignty had been lost, and that the Irish economy might not grow fast enough to afford the bailout costs.
 Others complained that the new regime would increase taxes and reduce social welfare payments at a time of recession.
 The deal became a part of the European sovereign debt crisis debate.

-As a result of the bailout required following Lenihan's renewed bank guarantee, the government's coalition partner, the Green Party, called for an early election and withdrew from government on 23 January 2011.
-The ensuing 2011 general election, on 25 February, led to a loss of 75% in the numbers of Fianna Fáil deputies returned to parliament in the election and the complete loss of all seats by their Green Party coalition partner.
+As a result of the bailout required following Lenihan's renewed bank guarantee, the government's coalition partner, the Green Party, called for an early election and withdrew from the government on 23 January 2011.
+The ensuing 2011 general election, on 25 February, led to a loss of 75% in the number of Fianna Fáil deputies returned to parliament in the election and the complete loss of all seats by their Green Party coalition partner.